lagbolt/library/TechServices.md

 [7]  Thanks to [Ann Ryan](https://www.facebook.com/ann.ryan.35513/) for pointing out on Facebook that the $5 subfield which is included in the 655 field is not included in the 650 field.
 If Overdrive had an LoC organization code it could, With a second indicator of 4 and its organization code in the $5 subfield, "legally" put anything it likes in a 655 field — but not in a 650 field.

-[8]  Adler, M. (2009).
-Transcending Library catalogs: A comparative Study of controlled terms in Library of Congress Subject Headings and user-generated tags in LibraryThing for Transgender books.
+[8]  Adler, M. (2009). *Transcending Library catalogs: A comparative Study of controlled terms in Library of Congress Subject Headings and user-generated tags in LibraryThing for Transgender books*.
 Journal of Web Librarianship, 3(4), 309–331. https://doi.org/10.1080/19322900903341099

 [9]  Frick, Rachel L., and Merrilee Proffitt.
 2022. *Reimagine Descriptive Workflows: A Community-informed Agenda for Reparative and Inclusive Descriptive Practice*.
 Dublin, OH: OCLC Research.  https://doi.org/10.25333/wd4b-bs51